capelosini/PI5-AI-Applications/README.md

 ### Phase 3: The Learning Loop (Training)
 Immediately after each move, Turing pauses to "study":
-- **Batch Sampling**: 64 random moves are pulled from the Memory Buffer to break temporal correlation.
+- **Batch Sampling**: Using **Prioritized Experience Replay (PER)**, 64 moves are pulled from the Memory Buffer.
+It favors sampling transitions where the AI had the highest prediction error, ensuring it learns faster from its biggest surprises.
 - **Negamax Calculation**: The AI calculates the "True Value" of a move using the formula:
   `Expected Q = Reward - (Gamma * Enemy's Future Score)`
   This forces the AI to realize that setting up an opponent for a win is mathematically catastrophic.